Small-time expansions for local jump-diffusion models with infinite jump activity: Introduction

-{{Let us briefly make some remarks about the practical relevance of our results.} Short-time asymptotics for the transition densities and distributions of Markov processes are important tools in many applications such as non-parametric estimation methods of the model under high-frequency sampling data and numerical approximations of functionals of the form $\Phi_{t}(x):=\bbe\left(\phi(X_{T}(x)\right)$.
-In many of these applications, a certain discretization of the continuous-time object under study is needed and, in that case, short-time asymptotics are important not only in developing such discrete-time approximations but also to determine the rate of convergence of the discrete-time proxies to their continuous-time counterparts.
+{Let us briefly make some remarks about the practical relevance of our results.
+Short-time asymptotics for the transition densities and distributions of Markov processes are important tools in many applications such as non-parametric estimation methods of the model under high-frequency sampling data and numerical approximations of functionals of the form $\Phi_{t}(x):=\bbe (\phi(X_{T}(x) ))$.
+In many of these applications, a certain discretization of the continuous-time object under study is needed and, in that case, short-time asymptotics are important not only in developing such discrete-time approximations but also to determine the rate of convergence of the discrete-time proxies to their continuous-time counterparts.\vadjust{\goodbreak}

-As an instance of the applications referred to in the previous paragraph, a problem that has received a great deal of attention in the last few years is the study of small-time asymptotics for option prices and implied volatilities (see, e.g., \cite{Gatheral:2009}, \cite{FengFordeFouque}, \cite{FordeJacquier}, \cite{Busca2:2004}, \cite{FLF11}, \cite{Rop10}, \cite{Tankov}, \cite{GL11}, \cite{Muhle}, \cite{FGH}).
+As an instance of the applications referred to in the previous paragraph, a problem that has received a great deal of attention in the last few years is the study of small-time asymptotics for option prices and implied volatilities (see, e.g., Gatheral et~al. \cite {Gatheral2009}, Feng, Forde and Fouque~\cite {FengFordeFouque}, Forde and Jacquier \cite{FordeJacquier}, Berestyki, Busca and Florent \cite{Busca22004}, Figueroa-L\'{o}pez and Forde~\cite {FLF11}, Roper~\cite{Rop10}, Tankov \cite{Tnkv10}, Gao and Lee \cite {GL11}, Muhle-Karbe and Nutz \cite{Muhle}, Figueroa-L\'opez, Gong and Houdr\'e \cite {FigGongHou2011}).
 As a byproduct of the asymptotics for the tail distributions (\ref{tail-intro0})}, we derive {here} {the leading term of the small-time expansion for the arbitrage-free prices of {out-of-the-money}} European call options.
-Specifically, let $\{S_t\}_{t\geq 0}$ be the stock price process and denote $X_t=\log S_t$ for each $t\geq 0$. {We assume that $\bbp$ is the option pricing measure and that under this measure} the process {$\{X_t\}_{t\geq0}$} is of the form in (\ref{SE0}).
+Specifically, let $\{S_t\} _{t\geq0}$ be the stock price process and denote $X_t=\log S_t$ for each $t\geq0$. {We assume that $\bbp$ is the option pricing measure and that under this measure} the process {$\{X_t\}_{t\geq0}$} is of the form in (\ref{SE0}).
 Then, we prove that

-{which extends the analog result for exponential L\'evy model (cf. \cite{Rop10} and \cite{Tankov})}. {A related paper is \cite{Levendorskii}, where (\ref{EOTMOPr}) was obtained for a wide class of multi-factor L\'{e}vy Markov models under certain technical conditions (see Theorem 2.1 therein), including the requirement that $\lim_{t\to{}0} \mathbb{E} (S_{t}-K)_{+}/t$ exists in the ``out-of-the-money region" and some stringent integrability conditions on the L\'evy density $h$.}
+{which extends the analog result for exponential L\'evy model (cf. Roper \cite {Rop10} and Tankov \cite{Tnkv10})}. {A related paper is Levendorskii \cite{Levendorskii}, where (\ref{EOTMOPr}) was obtained for a wide class of multi-factor L\' {e}vy Markov models under certain technical conditions (see Theorem 2.1 therein), including the requirement that $\lim_{t\to{}0} \mathbb{E} (S_{t}-K)_{+}/t$ exists in the ``out-of-the-money region'' and some stringent integrability conditions on the L\'evy density $h$.}